Woman killed while crossing highway in Cambridge

 A 63-year-old woman was struck and killed Friday night by a motorist in Cambridge, Minn.

-Jennifer Ann Cottrell, address unknown, died of injuries she received when she was hit by a minivan while crossing Hwy.
+Jennifer Ann Cottrell, address unknown, died of injuries she received when she was hit by a minivan while walking across Hwy.
 95 near S. Nixon Street.

 According to authorities, the minivan was driven by a 71-year-old Stanchfield, Minn., man who was traveling east on Hwy.
 95.

-Authorities said road conditions were wet and alcohol was not a factor.
-The State Patrol handled the incident with help from local public safety officials.
+Authorities said the road was wet and that alcohol was not a factor.
+The State Patrol handled the incident with local public safety officials.

 More from Star Tribune